 I did my undergraduate and MA studies in Social Sciences and graduated with a PhD in Philosophy from the University of Minnesota in 1990.
-I taught in the University of Colorado at Boulder from 1990-2003 and in the London School of Economics and Political Science from 2003 till now, where I have been Head of the Department of Philosophy, Logic and Scientific Method and Coordinator of the MSc Programme Philosophy and Public Policy (2003-2015).
+I taught in the University of Colorado at Boulder from 1990-2003 and in the London School of Economics and Political Science from 2003 till now, where I have been Head of the Department of Philosophy, Logic and Scientific Method (2009-2015) and Coordinator of the MSc Programme Philosophy and Public Policy (2003-2015).
 I am currently a Laurance S. Rockefeller Visiting Fellow at the Center for Human Values of Princeton University in 2015-16 and am currently a research fellow in the Hope and Optimism Project in Cornell University (Fall 2016).

 I have a line of work on puzzles and paradoxes in epistemology and rationality such as: the surprise exam; Moore’s paradox; the evidential value of miracles; the conjunction fallacy (with Hartmann); the lottery and the preface paradoxes (with James Hawthorne); Monty Hall, Judy Benjamin & Sleeping Beauty (with José Luis Ferreira); and the puzzle of the hats (with Wlodek Rabinowicz).